adadurov/prom-netcore7-demo/README.md

 ## Run some workload against Weather Forecast API

+Use an URL for successful requests:

 `while true; do curl -X 'GET' 'http://localhost/WeatherForecast' > /dev/null; sleep 1; done`

+Use an URL for failed requests:

+`while true; do curl -X 'GET' 'http://localhost/WeatherForecast/InternalServerError' > /dev/null; sleep 1; done`

-Add '&' to send the process to background and repeat a few times to run ~7..10 RPS.
+Add '&' to send the process to background and repeat a few times to run ~7..10 RPS (or more).

 ## Observe the metrics on your dashboard